-Resolution (3 or Noise Level) The smallest angle increment distinguishable from the noise.
-Here the resolution is defined as 3 times $\sigma,$ the standard deviation in degrees, taken over 1000 data points at a constant position.
-The resolution in bits is obtained with: $\log_2(360/6\sigma)$.
+The smallest angle increment distinguishable from the noise.
+Here the resolution Resolution (3 σ noise level)

-Refresh rateRate at which new data points are stored in the output buffer.
+is defined as 3 times σ , the standard deviation in degrees, taken over 1000 data points at a constant position.
+The resolution in bits is obtained with: log2(360/ passes that position.
+The lag in degrees is $lag = latency \cdot v$, where v is the angular velocity in deg/s.

-Latency The time between when the data is ready at the output, and the instant at which the shaft passes that position.
-The lag in degrees is lag = latency $\cdot v$, where v is the angular velocity in deg/s.
+Refresh rate Rate at which new data points are stored in the output buffer.

-Power-Up Time Starting at power-up, the time until the sensor delivers valid data.
+Latency The time between the data ready at the output and the instant at which the shaft

-Integral Non-Linearity (INL)
+Power up time Starting at power up, time until the sensor delivers valid data.

-Maximum deviation between the sensor output and the best line fit (see
+Integral Non-Linearity (INL) Maximum deviation between the sensor output and the best line fit.